pablovegan/Python-tips-tools/README.md

 ````
 _to see the mismatches, if any._

-These docstrings can follow different conventions; one of the most popular one is the [Google style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
-I personally like it because it is very clear and compact (Numpy style, in contrast, occupies more lines).
+These docstrings can follow different conventions; one of the most popular ones is the [Google style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
+I personally like it because it is very clear and compact ([Numpy style](https://numpydoc.readthedocs.io/en/latest/example.html), in contrast, occupies more lines).

 To create them in a fast and easy way, I use the [autoDocstring](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring) extension for VSCode.
 Once our function is type annotated, we type `"""` and click in `Generate Docstrings`; it will automatically create the template using the annotated inputs and outputs of the function, as well as the exceptions raised.